orkes-io/docs/blog/2021-11-16-the-genesis-of-netflix-conductor.md

 ---
+slug: the-genesis-of-netflix-conductor-orkes
-slug: the-genesis-of-netflix-conductor-orkes title: The Genesis of Netflix Conductor authors: jeu
+title: The Genesis of Netflix Conductor
+authors: jeu
 tags: [Netflix Conductor, orkes, conductor, genesis, microservices, 2021]
 ---

 # Age of the Monoliths

-Rewind the clocks back a few years, the early 2000’s.
+Rewind the clock back a few years, the early 2000’s.
 Age of the Monoliths.
 It was very common to have large companies run critical pieces of their software on large boxes.
 Scaling was only vertical.
 Single points of failure were common scenarios that developers and operations often had to deal with.
 We have all heard stories of companies having multi-hour , even multi-day outages.
 Social media wasn't a thing back then, so you usually heard it on news sites or by